molenathyhoangxuannguyen/InstagramSha/README.md

-# Project Name - *InstagramSha*
+# Project Name - *InstagramWithMe*

-**InstagramSha** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstagramWithMe** is a photo sharing app similar to Instagram but using Parse as its backend.

 ## User Stories